 The supermarket has suffered a further loss in their attempt to appeal against a ruling that store workers should be paid the same as warehouse staff.

 Asda had looked to challenge a previous ruling made by the Employment Appeal Tribunal (EAT) that the jobs of store workers were comparable to those who work in the company’s distribution centres.
-However, the Court of Appeal have dismissed this appeal on the grounds that both sets of workers shared ‘common terms and conditions’.
+However, the Court of Appeal have dismissed this appeal on the grounds that both sets of workers shared ‘common terms and conditions’ (our report on this decision can be read here).

 This ruling is the first step of a three stage legal battle launched by thousands of predominately female store workers, who have so far been able to successfully argue that their job roles should be compared against the roles of predominately male warehouse staff.